AudranBert/AzuriteStudio.io/GameDev.md

 The game is available on itch.io: [ClickFever](https://fox13440.itch.io/clickfever).

-This game was made in 24 hours.
+This game was made in less than 24 hours.
+The goal was to make a fully functionnal menu.

-## Who Am I
+## Links

-I'm a french dev.

 [Tweeter](https://twitter.com/Fox13440)